devopsdays/devopsdays-web/content/events/2023-organizer-summit/speaker-info.md

 The event takes place on Tuesday, August 8, 2023.
 The detailed schedule for the day can be found at <https://devopsdays.org/events/2023-organizer-summit/program>.

-A participants are invited to join for an evening reception/party Tuesday, August 8.
-Details are still being worked out, and more information will be shared as soon as available.
-Save the date!
+All participants are invited to join for an evening reception/party Tuesday, August 8.
+This will take place at [Franklin Tap](https://www.franklintap.com/) at 6:30 PM.

 ### Check-in